byett/dsd/Nexys-A7/Lab-5/README.md

 #### C) Add a second wail instance to drive the right audio channel

 * Use different high and low tone limits and wailing speed for the right audio channel
+    * Therefore, only one of the two channels should incorporate the switches to set the wailing speed.
+You may choose to use the button for one or both of the channels.
+    * You will also need to remove one existing line of code to allow you to use the right channel correctly.
+In your lab submission, make sure you state what line you had to remove!

 * Note: you will need headphones or another wired device with left and right audio output channels to hear both channels at once.